So you’re new to CrossFit

 CrossFit at HCS

 Classes at CrossFit HCS are 1 hour long (unless otherwise noted).
 The structure of the class is made so that anyone can show up, learn the movement or the movement progression and hit the workout hard.

-The typical class breakdown: warm up, go over the workout of the day (the WOD), be taught the skills, standards and techniques required for the workout, perform the skills in a mini workout where the coach can access movement patterns and suggest adjustments, scaling option or progressions for the WOD, then hit the WOD.
+The typical class breakdown: warm up, go over the workout of the day (the WOD), be taught the skills, standards and techniques required for the workout, perform the skills in a mini workout where the coach can assess movement patterns and suggest adjustments, scaling option or progressions for the WOD, then hit the WOD.
 While CrossFit is commonly associated with intensity, it is the final step for our athletes.
 Before intensity is added, learn to move safely, become consistent, then efficient and finally add the intensity.

 For people who are new to CrossFit or would like to understand how we run CrossFit at HCS, we offer a free private intro session.
 This session will cover information about CrossFit at HCS, answer any questions and provide a solid workout.
 To schedule this intro session, email email@example.com (or enter your information below) with days and times you’re available to workout.